 Karr’s 24 starts in 1925 dwindled to just seven in 1926, though he appeared in nearly as many games overall, working much more in a relief role.
 His final record was 5-6 with a 5.00 earned-run average.
 In 1927 his ERA crept up to 5.05.
 In his last major-league game, on July 3, he got the equivalent of a modern-day save.
 He was traded three days later to New Orleans for pitcher Walter Brown and played the rest of the season for the Pelicans; he was a very good 11-4, with a 3.48 ERA.
 Karr pitched for the Pels in 1928 and 1929, too, winning 13 games each year and with similar ERAs.
 In 1929 he hit a career-high three home runs.
 He wasn’t much of a hitter.
 Even in the 13 seasons he played minor-league ball, his average was just .234.

-Karr pitched through spring training with New Orleans in 1930, but failed to play in the regular season; he had a final year with Little Rock once more in 1931 (6-5, 4.50 ERA).
+Karr pitched through spring training with New Orleans in 1930, but failed to play in the regular season; he played with Little Rock once more in 1931 (6-5, 4.50 ERA).
 He dipped back in, briefly, as the last of seven (!) managers for the Batesville White Sox of the Northeast Arkansas League in 1936.

 His life over the three decades that followed is as yet unknown.